Kristaps Keggi: Publications

-He is the co-author of The Direct Anterior Approach to Hip Reconstruction (2016).
+Keggi was the co-author of The Direct Anterior Approach to Hip Reconstruction (2016).

 Awards

 Keggi received the Latvian Order of the Three Stars in 1993, the V Class Order of the Estonian Red Cross in 1999, the Distinguished Service Medal of the Latvian Physicians Association (the second ever awarded) in 2009 and the Silver Medal of Medical Dignity and Service to Russian Medicine in 2012.
 He received the George H.W.
 Bush Lifetime of Leadership Award from Yale University in 2005.
 In 1994, the Pauls Stradiņš Museum of the History of Medicine and the LAS awarded him the Pauls Stradiņš Prize.

-He is an Honorary Member of the Latvian Academy of Sciences (1990) and the Russian Academy of Sciences (1993) and an Honorary Doctor of Riga Stradiņš University (1997) and the University of Latvia (2009).
+Keggi was an Honorary Member of the Latvian Academy of Sciences (1990) and the Russian Academy of Sciences (1993) and an Honorary Doctor of Riga Stradiņš University (1997) and the University of Latvia (2009).